rodp63/yams/README.md

 # Get all the posts containing the word 'peru' in the last month (by default).
 $ yams start newspaper elcomercio -k peru
-# Get all the post containing the exact word 'congreso' between two dates and save it in a file.
+# Get all the post containing the exact word 'congreso' between two dates and save it in a json file.
-$ yams start newspaper elcomercio -k congreso -s '2023-01-01' -t '2023-06-30' -o output.json --exact-match
+$ yams start newspaper elcomercio -k congreso -s '2023-01-01' -t '2023-06-30' -o data --exact-match
 ```

 ## Deployment